 5. Uxbridge Football Club supports The FA's Whistle blowing Policy.
-Any adult or young person with concerns about a colleague's conduct towards a child or young person can 'whistle blow' by calling 0800 169 1863 and asking for The FA's safeguarding team, or via email to: Safeguarding@TheFA.com or by writing to The FA Case Manager at The Football Association, Wembley Stadium, PO Box 1966, London SW10 9EQ or alternatively by going direct to the Police, Children's Services or the NSPCC.
+Any adult or young person with concerns about a colleague can 'whistle blow' by contacting The FA Safeguarding Team on 0844 980 8200 4787, by writing to The FA Case Manager at The Football Association, Wembley Stadium, PO Box 1966, London SW10 9EQ or alternatively by going direct to the Police, Children's Services or the NSPCC.
 Uxbridge Football Club encourages everyone to know about it and utilise it if necessary.